ST1414/blog_site/README.md

             - Post.js: Presentational component for each blog entry; contains edit and delete icons
     - NewPost.js: Component to create a new blog entry
     - EditPost.js: Component to edit an existing blog entry

-# Create React App
-- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-- `npm start`: Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.